-Financial Condition
+Financial Condition and Management

-Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require that we apply appropriate procedures and report the results of our determination as to whether or not the Florida Prepaid College Board has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
-In connection with our audit, we determined that the Florida Prepaid College Board did not meet any of the conditions described in Section 218.503(1), Florida Statues.
+Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not the Florida Prepaid College Board met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identify the specific condition(s) met.
+In connection with our audit, we determined that the Florida Prepaid College Board did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Pursuant to Sections 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures.
+Pursuant to Sections 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for the Florida Prepaid College Board.
 It is management's responsibility to monitor the Florida Prepaid College Board's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.